MarioGomezRamos/THOx/README.md

 ### OUTPUT namelist: wfout, cdcc, verb, solapout.
     Controls the information printed out in stdout and auxiliary files

-  - wfout(:): array containing the index of the projectile eigenstates whose wavefunctions will be printed out
+  - wfout(:): array containing the indeces of the projectile eigenstates whose wavefunctions will be printed out.
+  - solapout(:): array containing the indexes of the projectile eigenstates whose overlap with the scattering states will be printed.
   - cdcc:
-  - verb:
+  - verb: controls the amount of output information
-  - solapout:

 ### GRID namlist: ng, rmin, rint, rmax, dr, rlast
+ - rmin, rmax, dr: radial grid for core+valence relative motion
+ - rint: when calculating the c+v scattering states, maximum radius up to which the equation will be integrated numerically.
+For r>rint, the asymptotic form will be assumed

 ### &POTENTIAL namelist: ptype, ap, at, Vl0(:), r0, a0, Vso, rso, aso, pcmodel, lambda, kband, lpot, cptype, Vcp0, rcp0, acp, delta
+- ptype: potential type
+- ap, at: core and valence masses used in the radii conversion from reduced to physical radii
+- Vl0(:): array for potential depths for each partial wave of central potential
+- r0, a0: reduced radius and diffuseness of central potential
+- a0, diffuseness paramter Vso, rso, aso, pcmodel, lambda, kband, lpot, cptype, Vcp0, rcp0, acp, delta

 ### PAULI namelist:

 ### JPSET namelist: bastype, mlst, gamma, bosc, nho, nsp, exmin, exmax, bas2, JTOT, PARITY, lmax,

 ### SCATWF namelist: ifcont, emin, emax, nk, inc, jset